 Why Calisthenics?
 The dance sport that aids childhood development

-If you are looking for a physical activity for children that complements their childhood development, you really can’t go past calisthenics, says Rachel Holdway.
+If you are looking for a physical activity for children that complements their childhood development, you really can’t go past Australian Calisthenics, says Rachel Holdway.

-Rachel teaches at Chapman Primary School and is the principle coach of the Tinies and Sub Junior teams at Karilee Calisthenics in Weston Creek.
+Rachel teaches at a Canberra Primary School and is the Head Coach and Principle Coach of the Sub Junior teams at Karilee Calisthenics in Weston Creek.

-Calisthenics, or cali-dance, is an amazing team-based dance sport that builds both skills and confidence, and a sport that girls and boys can start participating in from as young as under-three.
+Australian Calisthenics, or cali-dance, is an amazing team-based dance sport that builds both skills and confidence, and a sport that girls and boys can start participating in from as young as three.
+Consider the potential for learning of trying out this team-based dance sport by joining a calisthenics club.

-Rachel explains that calisthenics is a uniquely Australian sport for girls (and boys up to 14) that has evolved continuously since it first appeared on the Ballarat goldfields in the 1850s.
+Rachel explains that this form of calisthenics is a uniquely Australian sport for girls (and boys up to 14) that has evolved continuously since it first appeared on the Ballarat goldfields in the 1850s.

 “It is a diverse sport which offers so much, including a huge amount of work ethic and responsibility,” Rachel Holdway.